-- The person or organization responsible for the idea or concept and its origination must be based within the relevant Awards region
+- The person or organisation responsible for the idea or concept and its origination must be based within the relevant Awards region

-- The idea or concept must have been originally developed and/or applied in data centers within the Awards region
+- The idea or concept must have been originally developed and/or applied into data centers within the Awards region

 - This Award is open to any sector within the data center industry (owners, operators, consultants, vendors, suppliers, academics, etc)